 As the company has grown, so too have the state’s regulatory requirements.
 The 1990s brought demand for greater reduction of nitrogen oxide emissions.
 More recently, California mandated greenhouse gas reporting and compliance standards, which have also grown more stringent over time.
 Crediting JZHC for its equipment solutions, expertise and analysis, Ikerd said the relationship has been mutually beneficial.

-“Morning Star Company’s success is just one example of how JZHC’s pollution prevention technology has improved operations across companies in industries around the world,” said David H. Koch, executive vice president of Koch Chemical Technology Group, who helped lead the company’s acquisition in the late 1980s.
+“Morning Star Company’s success is just one example of how JZHC’s pollution prevention technology has improved operations across companies in industries around the world,” said David H. Koch, executive vice president of Koch Engineered Solutions, who helped lead the company’s acquisition in the late 1980s.
 “We are focused on refining and growing our capabilities so that we can continue these mutually beneficial relationships.”

 At its Colusa County facility alone, Ikerd said the two boilers using more advanced emissions prevention technology, in combination with modifications to the four older models’ operating parameters, have been able to achieve similiar compliance obligations as before the expansion.